aaronvotan/ansible_builder/README.md

-# ansible_builder
+# Ansible Builder

-This repository contains files and playbooks to automate the creation of a custom execution environment (EE) using Ansible Automation Controller.
-The main playbook `build.yml` is responsible for creating the custom EE.
-Reference the `infra.ee_utilities` collcetion in the Red Hat COP for more info. <https://github.com/redhat-cop/ee_utilities/tree/2.0.8/roles/ee_builder>
+This repository contains files and playbooks to automate the creation of execution environments (EEs) using Ansible Automation Controller.
+The main playbook `build_execution_environment.yml` is responsible for creating the EE.
+Reference the `infra.ee_utilities` collcetion in the Red Hat COP for more info. <https://github.com/redhat-cop/ee_utilities/tree/3.1.2/roles/ee_builder>

 ## Prerequisites
 Before using this repository, ensure that the following requirements are met:
 - Ansible Automation Controller is set up and configured.
-- A job template is created with a survey question that prompts for the `__build` variable.
-In this repo `cisco` would be the answer to the survey options.
+- Access to the supported [job template](https://automation.uscis.dhs.gov/#/templates/job_template/414/details) or your own job template, with a survey that prompts for the `__build` variable
-- The execution environment running the job inherits the necessary certificates from controller.

 ## Usage

 1. Log into Ansible Automation Controller.
 2. Navigate to the desired job template and launch it.
-3. In the survey section, select `cisco` as the value for the `__build` parameter.
+3. In the survey section, select the value for the `__build` variable.
 4. Proceed with launching the job.

 ## File Descriptions

-- `build.yml`: The main playbook responsible for creating the custom EE.
-It includes the necessary roles and performs pre-tasks as a workaround for version 2.0.8 of the `ee_utilities` role.
-Note that the latest version of the role has a built-in method for including the necessary files.
+- `build_execution_environment.yml`: The main playbook responsible for creating the custom EE.
-  - The pre-tasks in this playbook create the path for the builder and copy extra files to the workstation if the `builder_dir` variable is defined.
-  - The certificates are copied from the execution environment running the job, as `/etc/pki/ca-trust` is exposed in the controller job settings.

-- `common.yml`: Configuration file containing variables used in the playbook.
+- `vars/common.yml`: Configuration file containing variables used in all execution environments.
 Modify this file to customize the environment settings.

-- `cisco.yml`: Example file specifying the files, certificates, and dependencies required for the custom EE.
+- `vars/{{ __build }}.yml`: Example file specifying the files, certificates, and dependencies required for the custom EE.
 Modify this file according to your specific needs.
-I've only included the krb5.conf and certs here to show an example of how to include files; you wouldn't need to include them and I generally don't.

-Feel free to explore the repository and adapt it to your requirements.
-If you have any questions reach out.
+- `files/{{ __build}}/*`: Files folder for any additional files that need to be added to the execution environment.
+Note, you will also need to add the `build_items` and `build_files` variables to your `vars/{{ __build }}` file

+## Contributing
+If you or your team has any ee requirements, please open a pull request with your proposed changes that includes a link to your test job run.